QiuYukang/5G-LENA/doc/source/nr-module.rst

 and NR transport block segmentation [TS38214]_ [TS38212]_.
 Also, the developed PHY abstraction model supports HARQ based on Incremental Redundancy (IR) and on Chase Combining (CC), as we will present in the corresponding section.

-The MCS table and the HARQ method are two attributes that can be configured by the user.
+The MCS table and
+the HARQ method can be configured in the 'NR' module by the user through the attributes ``McsTable`` and ``HarqMethod``.
+Let us note that the attribute ``ErrorModelType`` configures the type of error modelling, which can be set to NR (ns3::NrEesmErrorModel) or to LTE (ns3::NrLteMiErrorModel) in case one wants to reproduce LTE PHY layer.

 The error model of the NR data plane in the 'NR' module is developed according to standard link-to-system mapping (L2SM) techniques.
 The L2SM choice is aligned with the